openbmc/openbmc/poky/documentation/ref-manual/kickstart.rst

 -  ``--extra-space``: This option is a Wic-specific option that adds extra space after the space filled by the content of the partition.
    The final size can exceed the size specified by the ``--size`` option.
-The default value is 10 Mbytes.
+The default value is 10M.
+Specify as an integer value optionally followed by one of the units "k" / "K" for kibibyte, "M" for mebibyte and "G" for gibibyte.
+The default unit if none is given is "M".

 -  ``--overhead-factor``: This option is a Wic-specific option that multiplies the size of the partition by the option's value.
 You must